 Devices

-Push token registry API — register, list, and revoke devices used for iOS push notifications.
+Push token registry API — register, list, and revoke devices used for mobile push notifications.

 Manage the per-user push token registry.
 Each row in user_devices is one channel-tagged endpoint that the notification dispatcher targets when fanning out a notification to that channel.